makefeics/nimo-markdown-cv/index.md

 ```

 1. Led a team of 10-person team to build a patrol system for Lancy, with functions including SKU management and employee approval flow, serving 2000+ stores.
-2. Build a statistical system based on location,increase the inventory turnover rate by 13%.
+2. Built a statistical system based on location,increased the inventory turnover rate by 13%.

 ### **Vlife Website** `2016.10 - 2017.10`